beancount/ledger2beancount/README.md

 meaningful for accounting reasons but still valuable (e.g., comments, formatting, etc.) can be preserved.

-The syntax of beancount is expected to become slightly less restrictive as some missing features are implemented (such as posting-level tags). ledger2beancount aims to be compatible with the latest official release of beancount, but some functionality may require an unreleased version of beancount.
-Please check the [manual on compatibility with beancount](docs/manual.md#beancount-compatibility).

 Please [read the manual](docs/manual.md) on how to install, configure and use ledger2beancount.
 The [supported features](docs/manual.md#features) are documented in the manual, too.